cbdq-io/testinfra-bdd/README.md

     Given the host with URL "docker://sut" is ready within 10 seconds When the system property type is not "linux" skip tests And the command is "ntpq -np"
+    And the package is ntp
+    And the file is /etc/ntp.conf
     Then the command return code is 0
     And the command stdout contains "remote"
+    And the package is installed
+    And the file is present
+    And the file type is file
+    And the file owner is ntp
+    And the file group is ntp
+    And the file contents contains "debian.pool.ntp"
+    And the file contents contains the regex ".*pool [0-9].debian.pool.ntp.org iburst" And the file mode is 0o544

   Scenario: Skip Tests if Host is Windoze
     Given the host with URL "docker://sut" is ready within 10 seconds